ellakoa/postcard-poem/content/posts/woods-are-great-for.md

 poem: |+

   Woods are great for hugging trees for running through and grazing knees
-  For messing about with family and friends finding sticks and making dens.
+  For messing about with family and friends finding sticks and making dens
-  For standing quiet when a bird startles and also when the undergrowth rustles then pretending you weren't scared with soft deep chuckles
+  For standing quiet when a bird startles and also when the undergrowth rustles then pretending 'like' you weren't scared with soft deep chuckles
   For vivid imaginations and for sharing tales
   Stories told in hushed whispers, mindful that the trees are very good listeners.

 alignPoemLeft: false
 address: |-